UnitedHealth Group Inc (NYSE:UNH) is Factory Mutual Insurance Co.’s 9th Largest Position

-Factory Mutual Insurance Co. lowered its stake in UnitedHealth Group Inc (NYSE:UNH) by 12.0% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 366,800 shares of the healthcare conglomerate’s stock after selling 50,000 shares during the period.
-UnitedHealth Group accounts for 1.9% of Factory Mutual Insurance Co.’s holdings, making the stock its 9th biggest position.
-Factory Mutual Insurance Co.’s holdings in UnitedHealth Group were worth $114,357,000 as of its most recent filing with the Securities and Exchange Commission.
+Factory Mutual Insurance Co. lessened its holdings in UnitedHealth Group Inc (NYSE:UNH) by 12.0% in the 3rd quarter, according to its most recent filing with the SEC.
+The firm owned 366,800 shares of the healthcare conglomerate’s stock after selling 50,000 shares during the period.
+UnitedHealth Group comprises 1.9% of Factory Mutual Insurance Co.’s holdings, making the stock its 9th biggest position.
+Factory Mutual Insurance Co.’s holdings in UnitedHealth Group were worth $114,357,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently bought and sold shares of the business.
+Several other institutional investors and hedge funds have also made changes to their positions in the company.
 Plancorp LLC increased its stake in shares of UnitedHealth Group by 13.8% in the second quarter.
 Plancorp LLC now owns 9,530 shares of the healthcare conglomerate’s stock worth $2,811,000 after acquiring an additional 1,158 shares during the period.
 O Shares Investment Advisers LLC increased its stake in shares of UnitedHealth Group by 13.0% in the second quarter.
 O Shares Investment Advisers LLC now owns 41,058 shares of the healthcare conglomerate’s stock worth $12,110,000 after acquiring an additional 4,728 shares during the period.
 Meiji Yasuda Asset Management Co Ltd. increased its stake in shares of UnitedHealth Group by 20.8% in the second quarter.
 Meiji Yasuda Asset Management Co Ltd. now owns 51,371 shares of the healthcare conglomerate’s stock worth $15,152,000 after acquiring an additional 8,855 shares during the period.
 LGT Capital Partners LTD. increased its stake in shares of UnitedHealth Group by 27.6% in the third quarter.
 LGT Capital Partners LTD. now owns 375,406 shares of the healthcare conglomerate’s stock worth $117,040,000 after acquiring an additional 81,103 shares during the period.
 Finally, Cim Investment Mangement Inc. increased its stake in shares of UnitedHealth Group by 3.8% in the first quarter.
 Cim Investment Mangement Inc. now owns 4,401 shares of the healthcare conglomerate’s stock worth $1,098,000 after acquiring an additional 163 shares during the period.
-86.39% of the stock is owned by institutional investors and hedge funds.
+86.39% of the stock is owned by hedge funds and other institutional investors.

 Shares of NYSE:UNH traded up $0.78 during midday trading on Wednesday, hitting $324.19.
 The company’s stock had a trading volume of 26,874 shares, compared to its average volume of 4,234,459.
 The business’s 50 day simple moving average is $312.54 and its 200 day simple moving average is $299.35.
 The company has a debt-to-equity ratio of 0.60, a quick ratio of 0.84 and a current ratio of 0.84.
 The company has a market cap of $307.35 billion, a P/E ratio of 18.19, a price-to-earnings-growth ratio of 1.44 and a beta of 0.68.
 UnitedHealth Group Inc has a 12-month low of $187.72 and a 12-month high of $333.70.